pdincubus/MODX-Revo-Boilerplate/README.md

 This is *untested*.
 Be careful, the sky may fall down.

-If you *only* want the snippets, chunks, assets and templates - use the default package.
+* If you *only* want the snippets, chunks, assets and templates - use the default package.

-If you want the *full* package - install the "subpackages" transport package.
+* If you want the *full* package - install the "subpackages" transport package.
 This includes many of the above mentioned extras rolled in.

 Assets are not included in this package.
 To install, FTP to your /core/packages/ directory, go to Package Management and instead of clicking "Download Extras", click the arrow and choose "Search Locally For Packages".

+You _need_ to remember to _change_ the SimpleSearch "landing page" id, as well as things for FormIt in the contactForm chunk.

 Then install in the usual way once the package is detected.